4d/docs/website/translated_docs/es/API/Document.md

 #### Descripción
 The `.getText()` function <!-- REF #document.getText().Summary -->returns the contents of the file as text <!-- END REF -->.

 Optionally, you can designate the character set to be used for reading the contents.
-You can pass either:
+Puede pasar:

 - in *charSetName*, a string containing the standard set name (for example "ISO-8859-1" or ""UTF-8"),
 - or in *charSetNum*, the MIBEnum ID (number) of the standard set name.